pharo-nosql/mongotalk/mc/Mongo-Client.package/MongoTopologyUpdate.class/README.md

-I'm an announced by a SDAM client when it's topology was updated (replaced).
+I'm an announced by a MongoClient when it's topology was updated (replaced).